Israel says it killed 2 top Iranian officials in wartime blow to country's leadership

 In Israel, 12 people have been killed by Iranian missile fire.
 At least 13 U.S. military members have been killed.

+A top U.S. counterterrorism official resigned Tuesday, citing concerns about the justification for military strikes in Iran.
+Joe Kent, the director of the National Counterterrorism Center, said he “cannot in good conscience” back the Trump administration’s war.

+His resignation reflects unease about the war within Trump’s political base just as midterm election races start to heat up.
+Trump’s MAGA coalition is splintering over what it sees as the president’s failure to keep his “America First” campaign promise by leading the U.S. into a war that is driving up gas prices.

-Rising reported from Bangkok and Magdy from Cairo.
-Associated Press writers Mike Corder in The Hague, Netherlands; Qassim Abdul-Zahra in Baghdad; and Bassem Mroue in Beirut contributed to this report.
+Rising reported from Bangkok, Corder from The Hague, Netherlands, and Magdy from Cairo.
+Associated Press writers Qassim Abdul-Zahra in Baghdad; and Bassem Mroue in Beirut contributed to this report.